A Mexican Women’s Fund dedicated to creating social change.

 Gender-based violence, including rape, coercion and child abuse, is a systemic issue in Mexico.

-During the first ten months of 2020, more than 3,000 murders of women were committed in Mexico, of which 801 were classified as feminicides.
+On average, more than 10 women and girls are murdered every day in Mexico, as a result of feminicides and intentional homicides.
 While such violence directly impacts young women and girls, access to information and reproductive and sexual health services is limited.
+(Executive Secretariat of the National Public Security System)

 Using different tools and strategies – including research, awareness-raising and prevention initiatives, these organizations work on and offline with young people to combat cyber-violence and its root causes.
 By reaching out to young boys and girls alike, they seek to deconstruct cultural and social ideas and practices that normalize violence against women.